dennissxz/data-science-handbook/31-regression/11-linear-models.md

   The equality holds iff $\boldsymbol{D} ^\top \boldsymbol{D} = 0$, which implies that $\operatorname{tr}\left( \boldsymbol{D} \boldsymbol{D} ^\top  \right) = 0$, then $\left\Vert \boldsymbol{D}  \right\Vert _F^2 = 0$, then $\boldsymbol{D} = 0$, i.e. $\tilde{\boldsymbol{\beta} } = \hat{\boldsymbol{\beta} }$.
 Therefore, BLUE is unique.
   ```

+If error term is normally distributed, then OLS is most efficient among all consistent estimators (not just linear ones).

+When error term is non-normal, other estimators may have lower variance than OLS such as least absolute deviation (median regression).

 #### Hypothesis Testing